LuminousIT/alx-system_engineering-devops/README.md

-this script prints out the current working directory
+this is a repo containing script to print the current working directory